ksatirli/terraform-demo/README.md

 ### Maintainers

-This generator is currently maintained by the individuals listed below:
+This repository is currently maintained by the individuals listed below:

 * [Kerim Satirli](mailto:kerim@icemobile.com)

 # License

-`generator-terraform-module` is licensed under the _Apache 2.0_ license.
+`terraform-demo` is licensed under the _Apache 2.0_ license.
 A full copy of the license can be found on the [apache.org](http://www.apache.org/licenses/LICENSE-2.0) site.

 In short, this license permits you to use this product commercially, distribute this software and make modifications.